jgjin/not-quite-an-expert/content/posts/chili_oil.md

 Traditional Sichuanese chili oil uses rapeseed oil, 菜籽油, as a base.
 With its high adhesive quality, the oil better clings to your food, making it easier to appreciate.

 [As the oil mixes with the chilis, Mala Market describes three distinct phases:](https://blog.themalamarket.com/sichuan-chili-oil-recipe/)
-> The first pour-over at the highest oil temperature extrudes or “forces out” the smoky-fragrant chili aroma (增香, zēng xiāng).
+> The first pour-over at the highest oil temperature extrudes or "forces out" the smoky-fragrant chili aroma (增香, zēng xiāng).
 The second pour at a middle temperature draws out the attractive red color of the oil (提色, tí sè).
 The third and last pour at the lowest temperature preserves the spice of the chilis.

 Yesterday, I ate at a Sichuanese noodle place with my roommate.
 I put the foil-wrapped leftover boxes into my backpack.